webbGIS/webbro636/README.md

 - Hi, I’m @webbro636
 - I’m interested in GIS applications in water resources managment, and environmental science.
 - I’m currently working towards a B.S. in Environmental Science.
-- I’m looking to collaborate on projects involving GIS, water resources, or environmental scince.
+- I’m looking to collaborate on projects involving GIS, water resources, or environmental science.
 - How to reach me: robert.a.webb(at)me.com